 If you're curious to learn more about its origins and evolution, check out this ultimate guide to pizza in Italy.

-Here is the detailed recipe to master this iconic pizza with homemade dough and quality ingredients.
+Here is the detailed recipe from Casa Bandera to make this emblematic pizza with homemade dough and quality ingredients.

 |